jonkeegan/behind-this-website/README.md

 - [ ] 📄 Are there PDFs hosted on the site?
   - On a search engine, "filetype:pdf site:<yourwebsite.com>"
   - If you find some, check the metadata with "Get Info" in your PDF viewer.
+- [ ] 🕛 Are there old archived images on [Wayback Machine](https://web.archive.org)?
+  - Using the "URLs" page may find deleted images, filter on "image/" to narrow the search.
 ​
 #### Social Media